New Romney, Kent

-The Marsh landscape, host to fields of grain and fantastic small rocks, is bounded by chalk cliffs to the east and west and Wealden forests to the north.
-The architectural aim of the Romney Marsh Visitors Centre was to fuse these materials into a discernable tectonic language – a new vernacular.
+The Marsh landscape, host to fields of grain and Dungeness beach cobbles, is bounded by chalk cliffs to the east and Wealden forests to the north.
+The architectural aim of the Romney Marsh Visitors Centre was to fuse these materials into a discernable tectonic language and an ultimate expression of a building pertaining to place.